swampopus/vchat-webrtc-php-d7/README.md

 In this demonstration, an action happens every 5 seconds.
 In a production project, you'd want to make that faster, and then stop checking for actions while connected.

+## Support?
-As this is just meant for demo code, please do not leave any issues asking for help implementing it; I will not be able to answer.
+As this is just meant for demo code, please do not leave any issues asking for help implementing it.
 That said, my business, https://peacocksoftware.com, is available for paid support and custom programming.
-Feel free to visit the "Contact" page for more information.
+Feel free to visit the "Contact" page for more information on how to hire us to help with your project.